feast-dev/feast/docs/reference/alpha-cached-online-predictions.md

 - `features`: A list of features to retrieve.
 - `entity_rows`: A list of dictionaries where each dictionary represents a single entity row.
-- `cached_model_feature_reference`: A string representing the reference to the cached model feature.
+- `cached_model_feature_reference`: A string representing the feature reference of the cached model feature.
-- `on_demand_model_feature_reference`: A string representing the reference to the on-demand model feature.
+- `on_demand_model_feature_reference`: A string representing the feature reference of the on-demand model feature.
 - `force_recompute`: A boolean value indicating whether to force the re-computation of the model feature.
 - `log_features`: A boolean value indicating whether to log the features.